-- 1. We will attempt to contact the troll to ask them to meet or discuss the issues they are raising if they feel they are legitimate and ask for them to amend their behaviour or withdraw their comments and activity. - 2.
-We will ask trolls to state their reason for trolling us and if there is anything we can do to persuade them of our intentions
+- 1. We will attempt to contact the troll to ask them to discuss the issues they are raising if they feel they are legitimate, and ask for them to amend their behaviour or withdraw their comments and activity. - 2.
+We will ask trolls to state their reason for trolling us and if there is anything we can do to persuade them of our intentions.

-- 3. We will attempt to identify the real person behind the troll account to ascertain they are who they say they are or their position / job to ensure they are not having their name used maliciously - 4.
-We will restrict access to our accounts and platforms while this process is underway. - 5 This policy applies to all. - 6.
+- 3. We will attempt to identify the real person behind the troll account to ascertain they are who they say they are or their position / job / organisation they are representing to ensure they are not having their name used maliciously - 4.
+We will restrict access to our accounts and platforms while this process is underway. - 5.
+This policy applies to all. - 6.
 Should we satisfy ourselves the troll is reformed we will reinstate them. - 7.
-As a general principle we will block users who also block us as this means we cannot enter in to debate or communicate with the user effectively. - 8.
+As a general principle we will block users who also block us or have us on their restricted list as this means we cannot enter in to debate or communicate with the user effectively. - 8.
 The Beaconsfield Society reserves the right to restrict access to its page if followers are repeatedly negative in their comments, or do not share the ambitions of the page and seek to disrupt rather than engage.